gomorpheus/morpheus-docs/library/virtual_images/virtual_images.rst

    VM Tools Installed?
     On by default, uncheck if VMware Tools (including OpenVMTools) are not installed on the Virtual Image. |morpheus| will skip network wait during provisioning when deselected
    Force Guest Customization?
-    VMware only, forces guest customizations to run during provisioning, typically when provisioning to a DHCP network where guest customizations would not run by default
+    VMware only, forces guest customizations to run during provisioning, typically when provisioning to a DHCP network where guest customizations would not run by default.
+This options requires that VMware Tools is installed on the image.
    Trial Version
     Enable to automatically re-arm the expiration on Windows Trial Images during provisioning Enabled Sysprep?